11.1. Optimization

 MATLAB has a function called fzero that uses numerical methods to find a root of a function.
 It uses an algorithm that is a combination of the bisection and secant methods.

-The arguments passed to fzero are a function handle and a row vector with the range of values to consider.
+The arguments passed to fzero are a function handle and a row vector with the range of values to search.
 The function should be positive at one of the vector values and negative at the other value.
-It may help to plot the function to find good values to use.
+The example in figure Fig. 11.4 uses the fplot function to help find good values to use.
+The plot displays values of the function over a range to see where it crosses the \(x\) axis.

 >> f = @(x) cos(x) - x;